netd-tud/artifacts-conext21-dns-fwd/dnsRoute++/readme.md

 ### Python Tools

 This implementation is written in Python3.
+We use f-strings in the script, so you need Python >3.6.
 The non-default requirements are:

 ```python
 scapy